IN-CORE/incore-docs/manual/source/getting_started.md

     bldg_dmg.set_parameter("hazard_id", hazard_id)
     bldg_dmg.set_parameter("num_cpu", 4)
     ```
    Note that the `load_remote_input_dataset` and `set_parameter` are functions of pyIncore's module.
-The only Runtime parameter
+The parameter
-   here is Number of central processing units (num_cpu) for invoking paralel computations.
+   Number of central processing units (num_cpu) is used for paralel computations.

 6. Call your Building damage analysis run function.
     ```